ThanapoomJoey/AWS-Serverless-DataLake/README.md

 ### Step 6: CTAS to Write Files to S3
 - Use a CTAS (Create Table As Select) query from [CTAS_supermarket_raw_sales.sql](4_Create_table_raw_zone/CTAS_supermarket_raw_sales.sql) to create a temporary table, write Parquet files to `raw_zone`, and add partitions using data from `landing_zone`
-- Drop the temporary table after completion to prepare for the next run.
+- Drop the temporary table after completion to prepare for the next run
 - **Process for All Tables**: Apply the following steps to each table:
   - For static tables (e.g., `supermarket_branches`, `supermarket_categories`, `supermarket_customers`, `supermarket_locations`, `supermarket_products`), no partitioning is needed as they are not updated daily
   - For `supermarket_sales`, include partitioning by `year`, `month`, and `day` as it receives daily updates